johnpolacek/chicagotechevents.com/README.md

 - Eventbrite API
-	- Refactoring Admin to import Eventbrite events
+	- Refactor to import Eventbrite - eventbriteDataToEventData util

 - Ship It!
 - Create JSON and RSS feed